mertnuhoglu/study/nt/ozgur_emin/english/cumle_kaliplari_20200516.md

 # other sentence patterns: id=g_10955

-I hope you will do it
-I though you could swim.
 I go where I like most
 I like how you swim
-I think that we should move
-I wish you were here
 I thought you didn't like it
 I liked you eating that way
-I wrote that we missed him

 I think I want you to stay.
 Sanırım kalmanı istiyorum.
 I told Tom we were friends.
 Tom'a bizim arkadaş olduğumuzu söyledim.